Axolem/react-native-payfast-plugin/readme.md

 ## Help Wanted!

 This project is open for contributions.
-All contributions must be done via pull requests.
+All contributions must be made via pull requests.
 Feel free to create [issues](https://github.com/Axolem/react-native-payfast-plugin/issues/new/choose) and pull requests.

 ## Credits